Harmix/pam-benchmark/.memory-bank/benchmark-spec/datasets-and-splits.md

 - **Contamination risk:** unknown overlap with `gpt-4-turbo`'s training data.
 The LoCoMo paper documents the source generation pipeline; samples are synthetic conversations seeded from personas, so verbatim presence on the public web is unlikely but not measured.
 - **Audit method:** not run for M1; flagged for M2 (run dedup against a recent Common Crawl sample).
-- **No data ever flows into training:** baselines we control (PAM, our LLM configs) MUST NOT train or fine-tune on LoCoMo data.
+- **No data ever flows into training:** baselines Harmix controls (Pam, our LLM configs) MUST NOT train or fine-tune on LoCoMo data.
 Enforced by policy + by never exposing labels at inference.

 ## Data Statement / Provenance